4 Protestant Reformation & America

 Pope Clement VII, Portrait by Sebastiano del Piombo, c.
 1531

 The Tudor dynasty’s first monarch, King Henry VII, wanted to consolidate power with Spain through inter-marriage because of the power and wealth that the Castilians acquired colonizing America (Chapter 3).
 He arranged for his son Arthur to marry Ferdinand and Isabella’s daughter, Catherine of Aragon.
 However, Arthur died of tuberculosis four months after the wedding and, through a special dispensation from the Pope, Catherine then married Arthur’s brother, Henry VIII.
 The two had a long marriage and one daughter, Mary, but weren’t able to produce a male heir (they lost one male infant, Henry).
 Despondent, Henry fell in love with a conniving courtier named Anne Boleyn after having an affair with her sister, Mary (he’d had at least one earlier affair and a male son, Henry Fitzroy, before he met the Boleyn sisters).
 Desiring to marry Anne Boleyn and divorce Catherine, Henry’s only recourse given the laws of the time was to seek permission for an annulment from the Pope.
 But Pope Clement VII denied the request because marriage was for life and he didn’t want to alienate the emerging Spanish monarchy at a time when the Church was desperately hanging onto whatever power it had left over the rulers of Europe.
 Pope Clement christened Spanish king Charles V Holy Roman Emperor in 1530 after Charles invaded Italy and Catherine of Aragon was Charles’ aunt.
-Outraged, Henry thought the Pope owed him a favor for having burned several English Lutherans at the stake in the 1520s.
+Outraged, Henry thought the Pope owed him a favor for having earlier burned/strangled several English Lutherans at the stake (e.g., William Tyndale in 1536).
 After accusing Catherine of having consummated her brief marriage with his brother Arthur — which would have invalidated his own — Henry took matters into his own hands and severed England’s ties with the Catholic Church.

 The Family of Henry VIII: An Allegory of the Tudor Succession (Anachronistic, Mixing 1540s-50's), Lucas de Heere